JWD05/7thWeekChallenge/README.md

 # 7thWeekChallenge
-Week 7 Challenge by Laize
+Project based on Week 7 Challenge by Laize